 UNE Graduate Programs in Public Health Program Competencies

-Synthesize and incorporate scientific evidence into professional writing
+- Synthesize and incorporate scientific evidence into professional writing

-Search databases and critically analyze peer-reviewed literature
+- Search databases and critically analyze peer-reviewed literature

-Develop strategies for qualitative and quantitative data management.
+- Develop strategies for qualitative and quantitative data management.

-Evaluate the use of financial resources and management techniques by public health programs to achieve goals and sustainability.
+- Evaluate the use of financial resources and management techniques by public health programs to achieve goals and sustainability.

-Describe the use of technological applications in health interventions.
+- Evaluate the use of technological applications in health interventions.